JetBrains/intellij-sdk-docs/topics/reference_guide/work_with_icons_and_images.md

 </tldr>

-Icons and images are used widely by IntelliJ Platform plugins.
+Icons are used widely by IntelliJ Platform plugins.
 Plugins need icons mostly for [](basic_action_system.md), custom component renderers, [](tool_windows.md), etc.

-> Plugin _Logos_, which represent a plugin itself, have different requirements than icons and images used within a plugin.
+> Plugin _Logos_, which represent a plugin itself, have different requirements than icons used within a plugin.
 > For more information, see the [](plugin_icon_file.md).
 >